 Let’s prepare Genmaicha after checking this review.

 The last tea – Royal milk tea, is also a drink that plays an important role in the Japanese’s lives.
-You can easily spot them in any restaurants or supermarkets, even vending machines in the country.
+You can easily spot them in any restaurants or supermarkets, even vending machines in the country served in bottles.

-The origin of this beverage can trace back to Japan from 1965 when the Lipton tea company introduced the “Royal recipe” series.
+The origin of this beverage can trace back to Japan in 1965 when the Lipton tea company introduced the “Royal recipe” series.
 And it has started to become popular ever since.

 The ingredients of Royal milk tea are simple.
-They are milk, sugar, and of course, black tea (like Assam or Darjeeling tea leaves).
+They are milk, sugar, and of course, black tea (like Assam or Darjeeling tea leaves), similar to Indian chai tea but without spices.
 However, you should note that the biggest distinction between this milk tea and other typical milk tea is the milk-water ratio.

 In Royal milk tea, the milk ratio is higher than water to create a creamier and richer texture.
 You can enjoy either cold or hot Royal milk tea because they are both tasty.